citp/privacy-policy-historical/m/ma/mar/marketo.com.md

 ### 15\.
 Questions, Concerns or Complaints

 Your privacy is important to us.
-If you have any questions, concerns, or complaints regarding the way we collect and handle your information as a data Controller, please contact our Data Protection Officer (DPO) by email at [privacyofficer@marketo.com](mailto:privacyofficer@marketo.com), or by mail at: 901 Mariners Island Blvd, Suite 500, San Mateo, CA 94404 ATTN: Privacy Officer, Legal.
-Or, you may contact Marketo’s Representative to the European Union, Marketo EMEA Ltd, by email at [privacyofficer@marketo.com](mailto:privacyofficer@marketo.com)or by mail at: Level 2, Red Oak North, South County Business Park, Leopardstown, Dublin 18 Ireland.
+If you have any questions, concerns, or complaints regarding the way we collect and handle your information as a data Controller, please contact our Data Protection Officer (DPO) by email at [privacyofficer@marketo.com](mailto:privacyofficer@marketo.com), or by mail at: 601 Townsend St, San Francisco, CA 94103 ATTN: Privacy, Legal.
+Or, you may contact Marketo’s Representative to the European Union, Marketo EMEA Ltd, by email at [privacyofficer@marketo.com](mailto:privacyofficer@marketo.com) or by mail at: Level 2, Red Oak North, South County Business Park, Leopardstown, Dublin 18 Ireland.

 Because email communications are not always secure, please do not include credit card information or other sensitive information in your emails to us.

 Marketo will take any privacy complaint seriously and any complaint will be assessed by an appropriate person with the aim of resolving any issue in a timely and efficient manner.
 We request that you cooperate with us during this process and provide us with any relevant information that we may need.

-In compliance with the Privacy Shield Principles, Marketo commits to resolve complaints about our collection or use of yourPersonal Data.
+In compliance with the Privacy Shield Principles, Marketo commits to resolve complaints about our collection or use of your Personal Data.
 EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Marketo’s Data Protection Officer as indicated above.

 Marketo has further committed to refer unresolved Privacy Shield complaints to the American Arbitration Association’s International Centre for Dispute Resolution, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit <http://go.adr.org/privacyshieldfiling.html> for more information or to file a complaint.
 The services of the AAA/ICDR are provided at no cost to you.